JakobJanowski/Space-Game/README.md

 ## Instalation Instructions
 Made using Godot 4.1 Mono

+Download Export.zip from releases and decompress contents.
+Run SpaceGame.exe to play the game.

-Download files and run in Godot 4.1 or greater.
+Alternatively download files and run in Godot 4.1 or greater.
 Export project as a Windows desktop application and run the resulting .exe

 ## Multiplayer Guide